 For the second season in a row the WPLL Championship game was decided by a single goal.
-This time the game-winner was scored by USC graduate Amanda Johansen, who sealed the victory for the Brave at the 11:08 mark in Q4 in front of the US Lacrosse Headquarters crowd.
+This time the game-winner was scored by USC graduate Amanda Johansen, who sealed the victory for the Brave at the 11:08 mark in Q4 in front of a packed crowd at US Lacrosse Headquarters in Sparks, MD.
 In the loss the Fight were led by attacker Kayla Treanor, goalie Megan Taylor, and defender Alice Mercer, with Treanor scoring 7 goals, Taylor stopping a game high 10 shots, and Mercer serving as an overall defensive menace, causing 2 turnovers, winning 4 draw controls, and scooping up 3 ground balls.

 Each draw in the game brought excitement.
 There were few “easy” wins, with most draws being pushed outside of the circle, turning into 50/50 balls.
 The Fight dominated the draw in the first half, collecting 4 in Q1 and 3 in Q2 opposed to the Brave’s 2 in Q1 and 2 in Q2.
 Due in part to their stellar defense led by Tianna Wallpher, Kathy Rudkin, and Emily Parros the Brave were able to hold their ground and withstand the Fight’s possessions.
 Q2 was a defensive battle, with just four goals scored, two for Treanor and 2 for McCool, bringing the score to 5-4 Brave heading in to the second half.